getml/getml-community/INSTALL.md

 ```

 Alternatively, if you want to install the API from the source,
-you will have to install the engine separately unless you install the wheel file provided by following the steps in the [Compiling from Source](#compiling-from-source) section.
+you will have to install the Engine separately unless you install the wheel file provided by following the steps in the [Compiling from Source](#compiling-from-source) section.

 ```bash
 # Change directory